mikblack/python_introduction/lesson/intro.md

 All the sequence data farmots I work with are mostly full of strings and numbers.

 Python has lot's of small prgramming libraries for everything.
-People will say yea but R has lot's of packages as well.
+People will say "yeah but R has lots of packages as well".
 These libraries differ in that they are designed for creating programs to interface with commonly known datasets.

 I have listed two that I have frequently used to create programs the need to interface with the common sequencing formats variant call files (VCFs) and BAM (binary alignment).